squancy/stl-parser/README.md

 # STL parser
-A command line utility for converting between ASCII and binary STL files, getting the closed volume, number of vertices and surface area and calculating a rough price estimate of a 3D printed model.
+A command line utility for converting between ASCII and binary STL files, getting the volume, number of vertices & surface area and calculating a rough price estimate of a 3D printed model.

 ## Algorithm for price calculation